martius-lab/depRL/docs/source/installation.rst

 .. _installation:

 deprl uses the `poetry <https://python-poetry.org>`_ package and dependency manager.
-If you are not familiar with poetry, you can simply install it either from pypi, i.e.
+If you are not familiar with poetry, you can simply install `deprl` either from pypi, i.e.

 .. code-block:: bash